usnistgov/FIPS201/_FIPS201/authentication.md

 - applicable with contact and contactless readers.

 ### 6.2.5 Authentication Using the CHUID (Removed) {#s-6-2-5}
+{:latex-toc="6.2.5 Authentication Using the CHUID"}

 The content of this section has been removed since the CHUID authentication mechanism is no longer allowed under FIPS-201.

 The CHUID data element remains a required on-card data element as described in [Section 4.2.1](frontend.md#s-4-2-1), as the BIO(-A) and SYM-CAK authentication mechanisms use the CHUID data element as a source for the card’s expiration date.
 The CHUID data element also provides the content signing certificate for some authentication mechanisms and unique identifiers for PACS ACLs.

 ### 6.2.6 Authentication Using PIV Visual Credentials (VIS) (Deprecated) {#s-6-2-6}
+{:latex-toc="6.2.6 Authentication Using PIV Visual Credentials"}

 Visual authentication of a PIV cardholder as a stand-alone authentication mechanism has been deprecated in this version of the Standard.
 The mechanism provides little or no assurance of the cardholder's identity and SHOULD NOT be used.
 It is expected that the stand-alone use of visual authentication will be removed from this Standard in a future revision.